MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/connect-to-starknet.md

 ### 3. Connect to the Snap

 Create a `src/components` directory, and add a new file named `WalletConnectButton.js` to the directory.
-Add the following code to the file, which handles the connection to the Snap and displays a button for users to initiate the wallet connection:
+Add the following code to the file, which handles the connection to the Starknet Snap and displays a button for users to initiate the wallet connection:

 ```javascript title="WalletConnectButton.js"